MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 |0| More predictable and conservative outputs.<br>Responses are more consistent.| Prompts that require high accuracy and less variability.|
 |1| More creativity and diversity in the responses. <br> More varied and sometimes more innovative responses.| Prompts that create new out-of-the-box content |

-Adjusting the temperature can influence the model’s output, but it doesn’t guarantee a specific result.
+Adjusting the temperature can influence the model’s output, but it doesn't guarantee a specific result.
 The AI’s responses are inherently probabilistic and can vary even with the same temperature setting.

 > [!NOTE]
 > The temperature setting isn't available for the o1 model, so the slider is disabled when the o1 model is selected.

-## Upcoming Model Updates
+## Upcoming model updates

-4o mini model will be replaced by 4.1 mini model during the first week of July 2025.
-At this date, existing prompts running on 4o mini will now run on 4.1 mini, and default model will now be 4.1 mini.
+- During the first week of July 2025, 4o mini model will be replaced by 4.1 mini model.
+At this date, existing prompts running on 4o mini will run on 4.1 mini, and the default model will be 4.1 mini.
-4.1 mini rates in credits and messages are the same as 4o mini, so there won't be any change from licensing perspective.
+- 4.1 mini rates in credits and messages are the same as 4o mini, so there won't be any change from licensing perspective.
-4.1 mini release will come with higher maximum context window (1M tokens), and support of image and document input.
+- 4.1 mini release will come with higher maximum context window (1M tokens), and support of image and document input.

-4.1 model will GA in the second half of July 2025, and 4o model will be replaced by this 4.1 model in the same timeframe.
-That means existing prompts running on 4o  will run on 4.1 after this update.
+4.1 model will be in general availability (GA) in the second half of July 2025, and 4o model will be replaced by this 4.1 model in the same timeframe.
+This means existing prompts running on 4o will run on 4.1 after this update.